 Stone features like this fountain are made more inviting with the use of a leafy hedge like this European beech (Fagus).

 Even soon after planting, InstantHedges provide elegance and sophistication to a commercial landscape.

 A European beech (Fagus sylvatica) InstantHedge can make this residential yard much more private and inviting.

 What a stately, impressive entryway is created with these tall European beech (Fagus sylvatica) hedges lining the driveway.

 Please fill in your details and we will reply shortly.

-European beech (Fagus sylvatica) is a classic hedge choice that has been used to create beautiful hedges for thousands of years.
+Beech (Fagus Sylvatica) is a classic hedge choice that has been used to create beautiful hedges for thousands of years.
 Between its lush green foliage, lovely fall color, graceful form, leaf retention through winter, and incredible longevity, it has proven itself over time to be one of the best possible hedging choices available.
-It can be grown into a very large hedge over time, but it can also be kept small and very manageable with regular pruning.
+Fagus Sylvatica can be grown into a very large hedge over time, but it can also be kept small and very manageable with regular pruning.
 It has a low branching habit which makes it perfectly suited for hedging.
 It is an easy-to-grow hedge that tolerates a wide range of soils and other factors, and it is very cold-hardy.

-European beech is one of the few popular hedges that can boast a stunning seasonal color change.
+European Beech Fagus Sylvatica is one of the few popular hedges that can boast a stunning seasonal color change.
 First, in spring, leaves are fresh, bright green.
 For summer, they are deep green, smooth, and shiny.
 In fall, they turn various shades of copper, rust, and gold.
 Through winter, they are deep rust.
 Buds are long, pointed, and smooth.